lamhq/tech-notes/devops/gcp/1-core-infr/4-storage.md

 - Keep only the 3 most recent versions

 Having this control ensures that you're not paying for more than you actually need.

-### Storage classes

-- Standard Storage: best for frequently accessed, or stored for only brief periods of time
-- Nearline Storage: infrequently accessed data, like reading or modifying data on average once a month or less (data backups, long-tail multimedia content, or data archiving).
-- Coldline Storage: low-cost option for storing infrequently accessed data, reading or modifying data, at most, once every 90 days.
-- Archive Storage: lowest-cost option, access less than once a year, ideally for data archiving, online backup, and disaster recovery.

-All of these storage classes:
-- Unlimited storage with no minimum object size requirement
-- Worldwide accessibility and locations
-- Low latency and high durability
-- A uniform experience, which extends to security, tools, and APIs, and
-- Geo-redundancy if data is stored in a multi-region or dual-region.

 ### Data transfer